 We provide supervision for PhDs in History of Art and in Archaeology from across our diverse staff.
 We are active supporters of interdisciplinary research and most staff are involved in providing supervision to students alongside colleagues from other disciplines.

 At the University of Glasgow, PhD students typically have a supervision team made up of a first and a second.
 Some students have more than two supervisors.
-For PhDs in History of Art or Archaeology, we would normally expect the student’s first supervisor to come from within the relevant discipline or department, but additional supervisors may come from other disciplines or departments as needed for the project.
+For PhDs in History of Art, Information Studies, or Archaeology, we would normally expect the student’s first supervisor to come from within the relevant discipline or department, but additional supervisors may come from other disciplines or departments as needed for the project.

 UK and EU students have the option to study for their PhD part time, with tuition fees at half the cost per year.
 International students who require student visas to enter the UK are unable to study for PhDs part time as the UK does not grant Tier 4 visas for part time study.